Files

 5. Find Neighboring Parks

 With the data filtered, we can now find which park is the closest to Alexander Academy.
 Add a NeighborFinder transformer to the canvas and connect the Base input port to the Tester_2 (from the Schools reader feature type).
 Then connect the Candidate input port to the Tester (from the Parks reader feature type).
-Notice how the connection lines are crossed; this can be fixed by right-clicking on the Base port and selecting Move Down.
+Notice how the connection lines cross; this can be fixed by right-clicking the Base port and selecting Move Down.

 6. Keep Attributes